OUR BELOWED BOTRIVIER HOTEL IS OPEN AGAIN!

 Arriving at the Botrivier Hotel we were struck by the earthy quiet of the little countryside town.

 With our food ordered, the obvious, most important, next step was to choose wine.
 The Botriver Wine district includes a string of award winning wine farms producing five star wines.
-Even knowing this, it felt like stumbling into a treasure-box to see that the Blaasbalk Restaurant at the Botrivier Hotel sports a really extensive and very impressive wine list.
-All surrounding vineyards are generously represented.
-It would have been impossible to choose from the long list of star-studded wines but we were close to gagging for wine and as you might know, 11:30 is very late in the Cape to sit without a glass in hand.
+Even knowing this, it felt like stumbling into a treasure-box to see that the Blaasbalk Restaurant at the Botrivier Hotel.
+We were close to gagging for wine.
+As you might know, 11:30 is very late in the Cape to sit without a glass in hand.

 While we settled into the divine wine and waited for our food, a true-sixties, two-tone, round-nosed Volkswagen Combi parked right in front of the Hotel.
 A gaggle of pretty, young women with flower headbands filed into the pub before they ‘settled’ on the verandah with tequilas and giggly bonhomie chatter.
 It was someone’s “Big Three Oh!” birthday and they drove all the way from Stellenbosch to celebrate it at the famous Botrivier Hotel.